BMCV/SuperDSM/README.md

-# GOCELL
+# GOCELLOS

-Globally Optimal Collaborative Ellipses
+Globally Optimal Collaborative Ellipses and Other Shapes